-Under certain circumstances, an Interconnection Customer may wish to initiate project construction activities on an expedited basis prior to completion of the Interconnection Studies.
+Prior to the Transition Date, under certain circumstances, an Interconnection Customer may wish to initiate project construction activities on an expedited basis prior to completion of the Interconnection Studies.
 One example of such a circumstance is to request that orders be placed for equipment or materials that have a long lead time for delivery.
 To initiate such an advance of construction activities, the applicant may request execution of an Interim Interconnection Service Agreement (IISA) for those construction activities being advanced.
 The form of an IISA is found in the PJM Tariff, Attachment O-1.